Adenium obesum subsp. boehmianum (Schinz) G.D.Rowley

 Bushman's Poison, Bushman Poison, Bushmen's Arrow Poison

-Adenium boehmianum is a slow-growing succulent up to 5 feet (1.5 m) tall.
-It is an erect shrub with barely succulent stems and only modestly fat roots.
-The glossy, club-shaped leaves are the largest in the genus, several inches long and broad.
-The flowers are trumpet-shaped and range from white and bright pink to crimson red and up to 2 inches (5 cm) in diameter.
+Adenium obesum subsp. boehmianum, also known as Adenium boehmianum, is an erect, slow-growing shrub, up to 5 feet (1.5 m) tall, with barely succulent stems and only modestly fat roots.
+The glossy, club-shaped leaves are up to 6 inches (15 cm) long.
+They are the largest in the genus.
+The flowers are trumpet-shaped, up to 2 inches (5 cm) in diameter and range in color from white and bright pink to crimson red with a dark purple throat.

 How to Grow and Care